5 from 4 votes

 stuffed calamari with tomato sauce served in a plate with crusty bread .
 Cut open and bite taken out of calamari.

-Italian Stuffed Calamari Recipe in Tomato Sauce (Calamari Ripieni)
+Quick Look: Italian Stuffed Calamari Recipe in Tomato Sauce

-This stuffed calamari recipe (calamari ripieni) is a family favorite and specialty of Southern Italy.
-We love to make this dish in Sardegna at our family beach home since the calamari is always super fresh.
-It’s one of those easy recipes you can make at home!
+This stuffed calamari recipe (calamari ripieni) is a family favorite and a true specialty of Southern Italy.
+We love making it at our family beach home in Sardegna, where the calamari is always so fresh.
+It’s one of those recipes that feels special but is actually simple to make at home.

-Serve it family-style with crusty bread, and enjoy!
+Serve it family-style with ciabatta bread, and enjoy!

 Simple Ingredients